Talesoft/tale-config/README.md

 # Tale Config
 **A Tale Framework Component**

-# What is Tale Runtime?
+# What is Tale Config?

 A small configuration utility library.